 Entity Inherits from Description

 StorageAccessProtocol Describes the access protocols of a Service.

 Property Туре Mult.
 Unit Description

-LocalID String 1 An opaque local identifier
+LocalID String 1 An opaque identifier local to the

+Storage Service

 Туре StorageAccessProtocol_T 1 The name of the protocol

 Version String 1 The version of the protocol

-MaxStreams Int64 1 The number of parallel streams this protocol
+MaxStreams Int64 01 The number of parallel streams this protocol

 supports